lbarchive/b.py/README.md

 If `smartypants` is enabled, then all generated HTML from markup processor will be processed by [smartypants][] library.

 ### AsciiDoc

 No options are available at this moment.

+### HTML

+HTML handler simply takes the file content as its output, and assume it's valid HTML, therefore the handler doesn't edit or validate the content.

+No options are available at this moment.